wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    recursive server were to query for lion.example.com it would receive a (signed) NSEC/NSEC3 record stating that there are no labels between "elephant" and "zebra".
-This is a signed, cryptographic proof that

-Fujiwara, et al.        Expires December 29, 2016               [Page 4]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

-   these names are the ones before and after the queried for label.
+This is a signed, cryptographic proof that these names are the ones before and after the queried for label.
 As lion.example.com falls within this range, the recursive server knows that lion.example.com really does not exist.
 This document specifies that this NSEC/NSEC3 record should be used to generate negative answers for any queries that the recursive server receives that fall within the range covered by the record (for the TTL for the record).

+Fujiwara, et al.        Expires February 2, 2017                [Page 4]

+Internet-Draft              NSEC/NSEC3 usage                 August 2016

    [RFC4035]; Section 4.5 states: